 - Left the Background Music On: Miguel provides his own soundtrack at numerous points in the film.

 - Lighter and Fluffier: The plot of the movie is based on Rudyard Kipling's "The Man Who Would Be King," which was made into a live action movie with Sean Connery and Michael Caine.
 The original story and the live adaptation are significantly darker.
+The protagonists are violent and ruthless Villain Protagonist s for starters who will do anything to scam the tribe, a sharp contrast to the likable Antiheroes of this film who treat the natives nicely and even started the whole thing primarily out of fear.

 - Little Miss Con Artist: Chel's sexier than usual version of this trope.